 Although I quit the gym a few years ago, I think it’s safe to say there’s still plenty of people on cardio machines barely working up a sweat, staying at the same speed, same level, same elevation, etc for X amount of minutes…

 You can burn more calories in half the time doing a more intense cardio workout.
 I strongly dislike cardio, but taking into consideration the wise words from Kimmy Schmidt, I can do anything for 10 seconds…. except I expand that to 10 minutes.
 And then I say it one more time when I get to through the first 10. ;) With tabatas, abs and plyometric circuits, speed intervals, and even just the wonderful world of variety, you can get more bang for your buck (more calories burned, metabolism increase, more strength, etc) without slaving away on a treadmill or elliptical for hours.
 It’s not more cardio, it’s smarter cardio.
 Write that down.
 Now, if you enjoy your hour-long elliptical ride that’s great, but mix in some intervals to make it more effective!

 - Check out The Fit Tutor Cardio Workouts (members only).
 Not a member?
-Start your 2 week free trial today!
+Start today for as little as $11.99/mo!